 Joel moved to Frontier Plaza at 1656 West 8th Street in Erie, PA.
 He expanded from 100 square feet to 600 square feet.
 At first, Joel only sold custom-built SOFTEK PCs to residential users.
-Soon after opening the store in Frontier, he added commercial clients, one of which included Gannon University.
+Soon after opening the store in Frontier, he added commercial clients, one of which was Gannon University.
 Joel also started working with nearby ErieNet, which launched in 1995.

 By 1995, Joel was selling custom-built SOFTEK PCs to residential and commercial clients.
 To better serve commercial clients, Joel moved to his first Yorktown Centre location at 2501 West 12th Street in Erie, PA in September of 1996.
 He expanded his company from 600 square feet to 5,400 square feet, wherein he included an expansive sales floor with demo PCs.
-In December of 1996, Joel launched Velocity.Net with pioneering dial-up internet rates of $9.95/mo.
+In December of 1996, Joel launched Velocity.Net with pioneering dial-up Internet rates of $9.95/mo.

 In April 27, 1998 a landmark new media case was argued.
 ERIENET INC. v VELOCITY NET INC. was later filed September 25, 1998 and decided in favor of Velocity.Net.
 The company grew dramatically from 18 to 28 employees in just two years.

 For four years, Joel grew SOFTEK/Velocity.Net at a rate of 3,000 members per year.
-However, trouble arose when Adelphia launched cable internet service, which caused Velocity.Net membership to shrink from 12,000 to 8,000 in the following next year.
+However, trouble arose when Adelphia launched cable Internet service, which caused Velocity.Net membership to shrink from 12,000 to 8,000 in the following next year.

-Dial-up internet regrowth continued into 2003 when SOFTEK/Velocity.net purchased SurfErie dial-ups and added 4,000 members from Stargate following their bankruptcy.
+Dial-up Internet regrowth continued into 2003 when SOFTEK/Velocity.net purchased SurfErie dial-ups and added 4,000 members from Stargate following their bankruptcy.
 Joel also began leasing the Suite 10 office, fondly nicknaming it The Annex.
-SOFTEK/Velocity.net won the Coaxial Cable of Edinboro (COAX) account in 2004 and was also voted “Best Internet Provider” in the Erie’s Choice Erie Times-News readers polls for 2004 & 2005.
+SOFTEK/Velocity.Net won the Coaxial Cable of Edinboro (COAX) account in 2004 and was also voted “Best Internet Provider” in the Erie’s Choice Erie Times News readers polls for 2004 & 2005.

-The acquisitions of DSA Payroll division and Fishtank Creative was completed.
+The acquisitions of DSA Payroll division and Fishtank Creative were completed.
 This also marked the third year in a row of being voted “Best Internet Provider” in the Erie’s Choice readers poll.
 In conjunction with the company’s continued growth of IT services and their service department, the name SOFTEK was to be retired at the end of 2007.

 Velocity Network dissolved innovative solutions, creative services, and payroll to focus on IT.
 The company also purchased the last remaining local Erie asset, Expedient, in June of 2010.
-Velocity Network also purchased Sunesys fiber ring in July of 2010 and rolled out VoIP services in 2011.
+Additionally, Velocity Network purchased Sunesys fiber ring in July of 2010 and rolled out VoIP services in 2011.
 The company’s IT client base continued to flourish along with fiber ring and other fiber-related services.